sandialabs/slycat/web-client/README.md

 $ set HTTPS_PROXY=https://your.proxy:your_port
 ```

-Or on a Unix system, using:
+Or on a Unix system (incuding Mac), using:

 ```sh
 $ export HTTPS_PROXY=your.proxy:your_port